 - ½ teaspoon black peppercorns

-- Crush the spices using a pestle and mortar.
-Then dry roast them for less than a minute in a pot over low to medium heat to release more flavour.
+- Then, add them to a saucepan and roast them for less than a minute over low to medium heat to release flavour.

-- In a small saucepan, combine the sugar and water.
-Bring the mixture to a boil, then reduce to low heat for 5 minutes.
+- Then, combine the sugar and water in the same saucepan.
+Bring the mixture to a boil, then reduce to low heat.
+Add the sliced ginger.

-- Add the spices to the boiling mixture.
-Stir well, then continue to cook for another 5 minutes.
+- Stir well, then continue to simmer for at least 10 minutes.
 Remove the concoction from the heat and add the vanilla extract.
 Let the mixture cool until it can be handled.

 Nutrition

-If you enjoyed this chai syrup recipe, save it on Pinterest @honestfoodtalks and follow us on Instagram @honestfoodtalks to find more easy and delicious recipes!
+If you enjoyed our chai syrup recipe, save it on Pinterest @honestfoodtalks or subscribe to us on YouTube for easy-to-follow recipe tutorials.

 Leave a Reply